arickert/thedigradio/_posts/2018-05-01-the-right-to-have-rights-part-i.md

 My guests today, Stephanie DeGooyer and Astra Taylor, just wrote a book about this for Verso, called the The Right to Have Rights.
 This is part 1.
 Part 2 will be posted on Thursday or Friday.

 Thanks to Verso Books.
-Check out Hara Hotel: A Tale of Syrian Refugees in Greece by Teresa Thornhill versobooks.com/books/2713-hara-hotel.
-And Work: The Last 1,000 Years by Andrea Komlosy versobooks.com/books/2608-work.
-And please make a contribution to support the long-run viability of this show at Patreon.com/TheDig
+Check out [Hara Hotel: A Tale of Syrian Refugees in Greece by Teresa Thornhill](versobooks.com/books/2713-hara-hotel).
+And [Work: The Last 1,000 Years by Andrea Komlosy](versobooks.com/books/2608-work).
+And please make a contribution to support the long-run viability of this show at [Patreon.com/TheDig](Patreon.com/TheDig)